China’s economy is in trouble. Here’s what’s gone wrong – KION546

 Researchers at Nomura, Morgan Stanley and Barclays had previously trimmed their forecasts.

-That means China might significantly miss its officially growth target of “around 5.5%,” which would be an embarrassment for the Chinese leadership under President Xi Jinping.
+That means China might significantly miss its official growth target of “around 5.5%,” which would be an embarrassment for the Chinese leadership under President Xi Jinping.

 It’s a far cry from global financial meltdown of 2008, when China launched the largest stimulus package in the world and was the first major economy to emerge from the crisis.
 It’s also a reversal from the early days of the pandemic, when China was the only major developed economy to dodge a recession.
 So what’s gone wrong?